Scooter Braun has always been easier to summarize than to understand.

 This is why the Taylor Swift masters controversy, while important, cannot be the whole biography.
 It revealed Braun's methods and his appetite for power, but it did not create them.
 The deeper habit was already there: buy strategically, centralize influence, and treat intellectual property as the durable prize.

 Braun's career traces the path by which management culture became executive culture.
-The individual pop star remained the public face, but the real power moved toward ownership, partnerships, catalogs, intellectual property, and cross-platform control.
+The individual pop star remained the public face, but the deeper power moved toward ownership, partnerships, catalogs, intellectual property, and cross-platform control.
 Braun saw that earlier than many rivals and shaped his career accordingly.

 His public image was always split